Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - `IdleAnim.TemporalAction` indicates what happens to the animation when the shield is attacked by temporal weapons.
 - `BreakAnim`, if set, will be played when the shield has been broken.
 - `HitAnim`, if set, will be played when the shield is attacked, similar to `WeaponNullifyAnim` for Iron Curtain.
 - `AbsorbPercent` controls the percentage of damage that will be absorbed by the shield.
-Defaults to 1.0, meaning full damage absorbtion.
+Defaults to 1.0, meaning full damage absorption.
 - `PassPercent` controls the percentage of damage that will *not* be absorbed by the shield, and will be dealt to the unit directly even if the shield is active.
 Defaults to 0.0 - no penetration.
 - A TechnoType with a shield will show its shield Strength.
 An empty shield strength bar will be left after destroyed if it is respawnable.
   - Buildings now use the 5th frame of `pips.shp` to display the shield strength while other units uses the 16th frame by default.